-To date, the Court has only had the chance to apply the Charter in a single case involving LGB individuals - Léger71 - concerning alleged discrimination on the grounds of sexual orientation outside the field of employment.
+To date, the Court has only had the chance to apply the Charter in a single case involving LGB individuals - $L\acute{e}ger^{72}$ - concerning alleged discrimination on the grounds of sexual orientation outside the field of employment.
 The case considered the compatibility with EU law of the blanket ban in France on blood donation by men who have had sex with other men (MSM).
 It was argued that this amounted to discrimination on the grounds of sexual orientation since this category of persons essentially comprised of gay and bisexual men.
-The Charter was deemed applicable because the contested French legislation was implementing relevant EU secondary legislation.72 Thus, it was necessary to consider whether a permanent ban on blood donation by the MSM population is compatible with the fundamental rights recognised by the EU legal order.73 The Court noted, in particular, that the French legislation 'must respect inter alia Article 21(1) [of the Charter] ... according to which any discrimination based on sexual orientation must be prohibited.
-Article 21(1) is a particular expression of the principle of equal treatment, which is a general principle of EU law enshrined in Article 20 of the Charter.
-74 The Court found that the contested ban 'may discriminate against homosexuals on grounds of sexual orientation,' since the challenged legislation 'determines the deferral from blood donation on the basis to the homosexuality of the male donors who, on account of the fact that they have had homosexual sexual relations, are treated less favourably than male to have adopted a rather restrictive approach to this question (see, eg Case C-45/12 Hadj Ahmed EU:C:2013:390; Case C-198/13 Hernández EU:C:2014:2055).
+The Charter was deemed applicable because the contested French legislation was implementing relevant EU secondary legislation.73 Thus, it was necessary to consider whether a permanent ban on blood donation by the MSM population is compatible with the fundamental rights recognised by the EU legal order.74 The Court noted, in particular, that the French legislation 'must respect inter alia Article 21(1) [of the Charter] ... according to which any discrimination based on sexual orientation must be prohibited.
+Article 21(1) is a particular expression of the principle of equal treatment, which is a general principle of EU law enshrined in Article 20 of the Charter'.
+75 The Court found that the contested ban 'may discriminate against homosexuals on grounds of sexual orientation', 76 since the challenged legislation 'determines the deferral from blood most recent case-law interpreting Article 51 also adopts a broad reading of this provision: 'The applicability of European Union law entails applicability of the fundamental rights guaranteed by the Charter' (Case C-617/10 Fransson EU:C:2013:105 para 21).
+However, it is yet to be clarified when a situation falls within the scope of EU law for this purpose.
+In some of its latest case-law, the Court appears to have adopted a rather restrictive approach to this question (see, e.g. Case C-45/12 Hadj Ahmed EU:C:2013:390 and Case C-198/13 Hernández EU:C:2014:2055).